alicemirigo92/Awesome-book/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> According to the requirement, i acknowledge Cindy Shin the author of the original design, as required by the Creative Commons License.
+> According to the requirement, i acknowledge,
+Mladan Ilic
+Alice Gathoni
+Boniface Dennis

 <p align="right">(<a href="#readme-top">back to top</a>)</p>